idealparable/BibleQ/Laz_v_John.md

   Adam's life for example overlapped everyone in Noah's lineage except Noah himself, in the Masoretic Text (MT) version of the genealogies which our modern Bibles use, and from my study is most likely correct over and against the Septuagint (LXX) or Samaritan Pentateuch (SP).

-We can support the Trinity in many other ways other ways, including most of this, but the premise of John as authorially-avoiding with the "disciple loved" phrasing in his gospel is part of the support.
+We can support the Trinity in many other ways, including most of this, but the premise of John as authorially-avoiding with the "disciple loved" phrasing in his gospel is part of the support.

-Without this premise, a Unitarian can make it look more plausible that the Trinity is "out of the blue" when its clearest passages come in the New Testament, or, as many Unitarians do, they could argue that these passages themselves can't mean what they seem to mean to Trinitarians.
+Without this premise, a Unitarian can make it look more plausible that the Trinity is "out of the blue" when (most of) its clearest passages come in the New Testament, or, as many Unitarians do, they could argue that these passages themselves can't mean what they seem to mean to Trinitarians.

 We can still argue for the "us-texts" in Genesis as teaching plurality of internal nature of God in some way, and Unitarian arguments against this evidence have indeed been soundly debunked.

 Mainly they argue it refers to angels, which the wording forbids as the "us" does the creating, and we're explicitly told God does the creating, not angels.
+Or some will argue for the "royal we" (plural of majesty) which Hebrew scholars reject as nonexistent for verbs and pronouns, so can't be used for "us," and that argument would prove too much, as it would imply only a plurality is actually majestic.

-And one (Sean Finnegan) argues based on the parcity of these "us" wordings (only three indisputable, all in Genesis, arguably a fourth in Isaiah) compared to unipersonal pronouns, which is irrelevant since most of these are referring to the Son or to the Father or to the Spirit rather than the Being, and some even backfire on the Unitarian (e.g. the Father calling the Son "you" in Psalm 110).
+And one (Sean Finnegan) argues based on the parcity of these "us" wordings (only three indisputable, all in Genesis, arguably a fourth in Isaiah) compared to unipersonal pronouns, which is irrelevant since most of these are referring to the Son or to the Father or to the Spirit rather than the Being, and some even backfire on the Unitarian (e.g. the Father calling the Son "you" in Psalm 110 ([1](https://www.blueletterbible.org/lsb/psa/110/1/s_588001) and most of the other verses "your", [4](https://www.blueletterbible.org/lsb/psa/110/4/s_588001) "you")).

-And the three initial us-texts serve as prior context clarifying all later phrasing, so it didn't need to be spelled out explicitly over and over, which is foreign to their high-context culture.
+And the three initial us-texts ([Gen 1:26](https://www.blueletterbible.org/lsb/gen/1/26/s_588001), [3:22](https://www.blueletterbible.org/lsb/gen/3/22/s_588001), [11:7](https://www.blueletterbible.org/lsb/gen/11/7/s_588001)) serve as prior context clarifying all later phrasing, so it didn't need to be spelled out explicitly over and over, which is foreign to their high-context culture.

-But if in fact the details of the opening, avoided self-referential naming, and authorship of John (the gospel) mean what I think they mean, then the Trinity specifically (as three actually listed Persons, not just a vague plurality with unspecified number) was taught using the rules of Hebrew right to Adam, and was always understood by all later authors and readers as foundational.
+But if in fact the details of the opening, avoided self-referential naming, and authorship of John (the gospel) mean what I think they mean, then the Trinity specifically (as three actually listed Persons, not just a vague plurality with unspecified number or sense) was taught using the rules of Hebrew right to Adam, and was always understood by all later authors and readers as foundational.

 ### Other Relevances